mqo00/mqo00.github.io/docs/_en_portfolio/0-pol.md

 2. `binarySearch` - input `int list` and `int`; output `bool`
 3. `evaluate` - input `int list` and `string list`; output `int`

-And each question has a pseudo-code & code version (3*2 = 6 problems in total) to test out students' understanding of different formats of presentation of recursive algorithm.
-We tested our tutor prototype on 41 participants, and we updated our tutor interface based on the feedback we received.
+Each question has a pseudo-code & code version (3*2 = 6 problems in total) to test out students' understanding of different formats of presentation of recursive algorithm.
+We hypothesized that understanding the actual code syntax and complex data structures would create additional challenges for novice programmers, so the code versions would be harder than pseudocode, and `evaluate` >harder> `binarySearch` >harder> `recursiveCount`.

 | `Tutor interface before user testing` | `Tutor interface after user testing` |
 | -- | -- |
 |![](/assets/images/pol-tutor-pre.png)|![](/assets/images/pol-tutor-post.png)|

-We also collected log data and performed some preliminary data analysis.
-The error rates are consistent with our hypothesis that code version is more difficult than the pseudocode version (involving an extra KC in understanding Python codes), and more complex data structure is harder to trace (`evaluate` >harder> `binarySearch` >harder> `recursiveCount`).
+We tested our tutor prototype on 41 participants, collected log data, and performed some preliminary data analysis.
+The error rates are consistent with our hypothesis that code version is more difficult than the pseudocode version (involving an extra KC in understanding Python codes), and more complex data structure is harder to trace.

+We also updated our tutor interface based on the feedback we received.
 To further improve our tutor, we can match KCs with skills at production rules level to **present a skill bar** on tutor interface that informs students of their progress, and enable more **fine-grained data analytics** to use techniques like learning factor analysis to improve the KC model[^2].
 We can also think about ways to **mass produce** recursion practice problems.

 |![](/assets/images/pol-tutor-data.png)|